Download our wedding packages! CLICK HERE

 After you have spoken to your venue about catering requirements, it’s time to research and select which style of catering you prefer.
 It’s important to have an idea of what catering options you’re interested in, so once you start contacting catering companies, you can ask all the right questions.

 Each catering style serves a different purpose and ranges in the level of formality.
-There are four main wedding catering service styles, which include plated, buffet, food stations, and family-style service.
+There are four main wedding catering service styles:

 • Plated Sit-Down Dinner: Plated dinners are known to be the most traditional style of catering for weddings and events.
-Guests sit and chat while their dinner is served to them by servers.
-This style of service typically requires that guests provide a preference for their dinner entree with their RSVPs.
-Another popular option is to do a duet plate with two entree options, such as surf and turf.
+Guests sit and chat while their dinner is served to them.
+This style of service typically requires that guests provide a preference for their dinner entrée with their RSVPs.
+Another popular option is to do a duet plate with two entrée options, such as surf and turf.
 This option allows couples to skip the RSVP menu choice cards.

 • Buffet-Style Dinner: With a buffet, the caterer usually sets up long tables filled with different entrees and side options.
 Guests have the flexibility to choose which (and how much!) food they wish to eat.

 • Food Stations: Also known as action stations, food stations are popular at weddings where the couple wants a more interactive experience for their guests.
-Separate themed areas are available for catering staff to custom-make dishes for guests, such as pasta stations, taco stations, sushi stations, and grilled cheese stations.
+Separate themed areas are available for catering staff to custom-make dishes for guests, such as pasta, tacos, sushi, and grilled cheese.

-• Family-Style Dinner: This catering style is hands-on for guests and allows them to serve themselves at the tables.
+• Family-Style Dinner: This “hands on” catering style allows guests to serve themselves at the tables.
 This easy-going and relaxed style of catering creates a warm and fun atmosphere for your guests.

 There are pros and cons of each style of catering service.
 Some caterers even offer combinations of different styles of service to meet the needs of their clients.
 To learn more about the different styles of catering, click here!

-Once you and your partner have narrowed down which catering styles you are most interested in, it’s time to start researching and contacting catering companies.
+Once you and your partner have narrowed down your budget and catering style, it’s time to start researching and contacting catering companies.
 There are often several great catering options to choose from, so it’s really a process of narrowing down which one is best for your needs.

 Questions to ask a Wedding Caterer